-ARTICLE X - DELEGATES TO THE AMERICAN OSTEOPATHIC ASSOCIATION

-SECTION 1 - The delegates and their alternates to the House of Delegates of the American Osteopathic Association shall be elected by ballot at the annual meeting of the House of Delegates of this Association.
-The delegates shall be elected to positions numbering one (1) through "X", inclusive, which number shall be the same and equal to the number of delegates accredited to this Association by the American Osteopathic Association.
-The number of the position shall carry no significance in regard to authority, voting strength or responsibility of, in or for the delegates shall fill any vacancy in the delegation starting with alternate delegate number one (1) and following simple mathematical progression through the total number of alternate delegates until all vacancies in the delegation have been filled.
+ARTICLE IX - DELEGATES TO THE AMERICAN OSTEOPATHIC ASSOCIATION equal to the number of delegates accredited to this Association by the American Osteopathic Association.
+The number of the position shall carry no significance in regard to authority, voting strength or responsibility of, in or for the delegation.
+An equal number of alternate delegates shall be elected in the same manner.
+Alternate delegates shall fill any vacancy in the delegation starting with alternate delegate number one (1) and following simple mathematical progression through the total number of alternate delegates until all vacancies in the delegation have been filled.
 Only members of the American Osteopathic Association are eligible for election as delegates and alternates.
 Delegates shall be elected for three-year terms, one-third of the delegation to be elected each year, and any vacancies shall be filled to complete unexpired terms at this time.